Lukas Franks PI

 “And you want to know if I know anything about that?”

-“No,” Shorty looked at me.
-Again, I caught that post-booze blues in the hard eyes.
-“What I meant is, watch your ass.”
+“No,” Dahl looked at me.
+Again, I caught the blues in his hard eyes.
+“What I’m saying is, watch

 5

-It was nine-thirty.
-My Peugeot was still there.
+It was almost ten.
+My Peugeot was still in front of the tittyBar.
 So were the Razr4Kids.
 This time they didn’t notice me.
-The krokodil or whatever shit they were on had kicked in.
+The krokodil had kicked in.
 They were in zombie mode.
 Just as well because I could barely walk.

 Luna had left The Pink Nowhere less than forty-eight hours ago.
 Did she know the Organitskaya were looking for her?
 Was she hoping to throw them off?
 Is that why she went in as Ritter and out as Luna?
 Where would she have gone?

-I hadn’t seen Abdul in a while, but I’d met him in Baghdad when I was in the Unit.
-We fought together.
-I saved his ass more than once.
-Back then he was into running drugs and guns.
-No one gave a zKunt because he was on our side and he knew people.
-He had connections.
-Always knew the score.
-His intel kept us a step ahead of the opposition.
-Unfortunately, in the end our side lost, so he had to get his ass the fuck out of Baghdad.
-He was given a passport and credits to start over again.
-He did.
+I hadn’t seen Abdul in a while.
+I met him in Baghdad when I was in the Unit.
+The reason I was in Baghdad is still classified, but what I can tell you is that Abdul was running cigarettes and guns, which meant he knew people, had connections, and always knew the score.
+His intel kept the Unit a step ahead of the opposition, so we didn’t give a zKunt about the cigarettes or guns.
+Unfortunately, he ended up pissing off the Israeli Zeev syndicate and he had to get the hell out of Dodge.
+The Unit arranged for him to get a passport and some credits to start over again.
 That was five years ago.
-Now, from a falafel joint on the wrong side of the tracks, he was running ‘community services’ operations.
+Now he owned a falafel joint on the wrong side of the tracks from where he ran ‘community services’.
 Meaning protection rackets, loan sharking, crap like that.
 Some things just don’t change.
-Abdul was still into shady shit, had a new set of connections and still knew the score.
-And the best part was he owed me big time for saving his ass more than once.
+Abdul was still bending the rules, had a new set of connections, and still knew the score.
+And the best part was he owed me for saving his ass more than once (sorry, also still classified).

 “Abdul buddy, long time no see!”

-Abdul was pouring a coffee.
-He looked up.
-“Not long enough, Lukas,” he grumbled.
-He was slim, handsome, wore a silk Versace-Khan suit, shirt open, gold chain.
+Abdul was pouring a vodka.
+He didn’t look happy to see me.
+“Not long enough, Lukas.”
+He was slim, handsome, wore a silk Versace-Khan suit, shirt open, seriously bling gold chain.
 A foul smelling Bulgarian Sportak hung out the side of his sandpaper face.
 “What do you want?
 Every time I see you, you bring trouble.”

 “That was Baghdad.”